 Perhaps ask a trusted colleague to help you reflect on these questions together.
 These questions could also provide a great starting conversation for an Advisor’s meeting, focused on sharing the practice of Advisory as well as teaching each other experiences that have gone well with your Advisees.

-2. Shift the vibe.
 We hear from students that connected Advisories feel ‘different’ to the rest of the school day.
 To create this different energy for advisory, try:

 a.
 Shifting your mindset from ‘teacher’ to ‘facilitator’.
 Set high expectations, model engagement and commitment and join in!
 Share a little of your own experiences and life.
 Guide the conversations, but let your Advisees drive it.
 Ask open ended questions.
 And sometimes just hold the space, but hang back and let your Advisees lead.